imranariffin/django-test-data-migrations/README.md

 ```

 ## Example
-Say you a simple Django project with following general structure
+Say you have a simple Django project with following general structure
 ```bash
 test_project/
 └── app_a